che/aeolus/README.md

 USAGE
 -------

-First of all you have to receive data from AEOLUS device with the dump command.
+First of all you have to receive data from AEOLUS device with the dump command (*tcpdump -i lo -w file.pcap -s0 -vv udp*).
 Resulted data are in binary file in PCAP format.
 Next step is to convet them into text-based HEX represention.
 It is done by tshark utility.
 This text file should be used as **AEOLUS_PCAP_EMITTER_DATA_FILE**.
 Emitter is launced by the **aeolus-server-pcap-emitter** script.